 Learn more at www.safekidsupstate.org!

-Daby Snipes, EdS, is a program coordinator with the Bradshaw Institute for Community Child Health & Advocacy Safe Kids Upstate, part of GHS Children’s Hospital.
-Get more tips at safekidsupstate.org and follow Safe Kids Upstate at facebook.com/safekidsupstate.
+Daby Snipes, EdS, is a program coordinator with Safe Kids Upstate, part of GHS Children’s Hospital‘s Bradshaw Institute for Community Child Health & Advocacy.
+Get more tips at safekidsupstate.org.
+Connect with Safe Kids and the Bradshaw Institute on Facebook at facebook.com/GHSBradshawInstitute.